Get Tech Tips

 Wet Bulb and Enthalpy – The Left Side of the Chart

-Both wet bulb temperature and air enthalpy are extremely useful to understand when calculating actual system capacity as well as human comfort.
-Dry bulb temperature is a reading of the average molecular velocity of dry air, but it does not take into account the actual heat content of the air, or the evaporative cooling effect of the air.
+Both wet-bulb temperature and air enthalpy are extremely useful to understand when calculating actual system capacity and human comfort.
+Dry-bulb temperature is a reading of the average molecular velocity of dry air.
+However, it does not account for the actual heat content of the air or the evaporative cooling effect of the air.

-Like we mentioned in the last tip, when air is at 100% relative humidity the dry bulb, wet bulb and dew point temperatures are all the same.
-This is because at 100% relative humidity the air is completely saturated with moisture and can have no evaporative effect.
+When air is at 100% relative humidity, the dry-bulb, wet-bulb, and dew point temperatures are all the same.
+At 100% relative humidity, the air is completely saturated with moisture and can have no evaporative effect.

-When air is less than 100% RH it will provide an evaporative cool effect and wet bulb temperature is a measurement of that effect.
-In fact, wet bulb temperature is the temperature a damp thermometer bulb will read when exposed to a 900 FPM (Feet per minute) air stream.
-If you have ever seen someone using a sling psychrometer, that is exactly what is happening (Hopefully you have a wrist that is well calibrated to 900 FPM).
-The lower the wet bulb in comparison with the dry bulb (This differential is called wet bulb depression) the lower the relative humidity and the greater the the evaporative cooling effect.
+When air is less than 100% RH, it will provide an evaporative cooling effect, and wet-bulb temperature is a measurement of that effect.
+In fact, wet-bulb temperature is the temperature a damp thermometer bulb will read when exposed to a 900 FPM (feet per minute) air stream.
+If you have ever seen someone use a sling psychrometer, that is exactly what they are measuring (hopefully, you have a wrist that is well-calibrated to 900 FPM).
+The lower the wet-bulb compared to the dry-bulb (this differential is called wet-bulb depression), the lower the relative humidity and the greater the evaporative cooling effect.

 Enthalpy is the total heat content of the air and is represented in BTUs per lb of air.
-By converting lbs of air to cfm we can calculate the amount of heat in an air mass as well as the change in the enthalpy across a coil to calculate the heat moving capacity of a coil, BTU losses/gains over a length of duct and much more.
+By converting lbs of air to CFM, we can calculate the amount of heat in an air mass and the change in the enthalpy across a coil to calculate the heat moving capacity of a coil, BTU losses/gains over a length of duct, and much more.

-You will notice that wet bulb and enthalpy are slanted lines, descending from left to right and they are equivalent.
-This means that a particular wet bulb temperature is also equal to a particular enthalpy (At 14.7 PSIA at least).
-In the chart above you can see that a 62.8 degree wet bulb mass of air contains approximately 28.4 btus per lb.
-The tricky part is reading at this extreme level of resolution, because 28.4 vs. 28.6 can make a significant difference when it is multiplied out over a large air mass.
-This demonstrates why VERY accurate tools and careful calculations are required for enthalpy calculations in HVAC/R.
+You will notice that wet-bulb temperature and enthalpy are slanted lines descending from left to right, and they are equivalent.
+This means that a particular wet-bulb temperature is also equal to a particular enthalpy (at 14.7 PSIA at least).
+In the chart above, you can see that a 62.8-degree wet-bulb mass of air contains approximately 28.4 BTUs per lb.
+The tricky part is reading at this extreme level of resolution because 28.4 vs. 28.6 can make a significant difference when it is multiplied out over a large air mass.
+This demonstrates why VERY accurate tools and careful calculations are required for enthalpy calculations in HVACR.

-For a full WB ot Enthalpy calculator go HERE and look for the enthalpy chart
+For a full WB Enthalpy calculator, go HERE and look for the enthalpy chart.